naturalis/evobio2/README.md

 If you are prompted that xcode-select is missing, accept, install and continue.

 ## Java
 Some of the programs we use (Mesquite in particular) require Java.
 To check if Java is already installed on your system: open a command prompt on Windows, or a terminal session on Mac, and type: ```java -version```.

-In case Java is missing:
+When installed, you will see something like 'java version x' or 'OpenJDK version y'.
+In case you see 'unable to locate' or 'no java runtime present' then Java is missing:
 - Windows users can install java from [java.com](https://www.java.com/en/).
 - Mac users please execute (terminal window):
 <pre><code>brew install java</code></pre>
 This will either install Java, or you'll get an error message that openjdk is not supported on your system.
 In the latter case download from [java.com](https://www.java.com/en/download/).
 Open the .dmg file.
 Probably you will get a warning that it is from an unidentified developer.
 Allow the install via System Preferences -> Privacy & Security -> Open anyway.
 Run the installer.